partyrobotics/bartendro/docs/beta-release-20140408.md

 so that you can download Bartendro's database and save it to your machine.
 On the options screen, look for the Database box and then click on the "Download Database" button.
 This will cause the Bartendro database file to be downloaded to your local computer.
 Save this file in a location where you can find it later.
-Ideally, check it into something like DropBox for safe keeping.
+Ideally, drop it into something like DropBox for safe keeping.

 When the download of the software update finishes, extract the .img file by double clicking on the .zip file.
 Most modern OSes will extract the .img file and place it into the same directory